hguiney/resume/content/experience/macrostax/index.md

 ]
 ---

-Auditing and improving performance for fitness startup’s marketing site.
+Audited and improved performance for fitness startup’s marketing site.